 Persons whose personal data we process have a right of appeal to a competent data protection supervisory authority.
 Switzerland’s supervisory authority for data protection is the Federal Data Protection and Information Commissioner (FDPIC).

 You can unsubscribe from our newsletter at any time by clicking the link included in each newsletter email or by contacting Supertext AG directly.

 Accessing our website – as is always the case when using the internet – is subject to the mass surveillance carried out by security authorities in Switzerland, the EU, the USA and other states.
 This includes surveillance of a general, groundless, indiscriminate nature even in the absence of any suspicion.

 Responsibility and contact addresses

-Heinrich Muralt is the data security officer at Supertext AG.
+Patricia Kamer is the data protection officer at Supertext AG.
 The data subjects as well as supervisory authorities can contact us by email or conventional mail: